 When you move a muscle, a chemical reaction must take place in order for the tissue to contract and do what you want it to do.
 During this reaction, adenosine triphosphate or ATP must give off a phosphate group.
 The portion of the ATP left behind becomes adenosine diphosphate or ADP.
 When you need to use ATP to produce energy, your body borrows phosphate from creatine to convert ADP back into ATP.

 As you workout, stores of creatine can become rapidly depleted, reducing your body's ability to produce energy.
 This leads to fatigue and can impede the development of muscle mass.
 Taking creatine supplements gives you a surplus of creatine in your muscle tissue, so that you have some in reserve to use for energy production during workouts.

-The 6 Biggest Misconceptions About the Side Effects of Creatine
+The 6 Biggest Misconceptions About Creatine Side Effects

 Creatine Is Harmful to the Kidneys and Liver

 Every so often, you'll see stories online about creatine supplements leaving people hospitalised due to kidney and liver damage, and this has led to fears that ongoing use of creatine is hazardous to overall health.
 A review of scientific studies into the benefits of creatine have not shown any link between taking creatine supplements and kidney and liver problems.

 Part of the reason for the confusion regarding the effects of creatine on the liver and kidneys is due to the fact that routine blood work includes a creatinine test that is used to detect kidney problems.
 People who are suffering from kidney failure or kidney disease will often have difficulties clearing creatinine and will have high levels of this substance present in their bodies.